UMNWildcats/regents/dashboards.md

 ### COVID-19 tests

-If the Rochester campus collects COVID data from the country for students, factuly, and staff to make health decisions, they do not report it.
+If the Rochester campus collects COVID data from the country for students, faculty, and staff to make health decisions, they do not report it.

 > Olmsted County Public Health is the sole source of testing for the county and provides the University of Minnesota Rochester (UMR) with weekly data for the 18-24 year old age category.

 ### Quarantine and Isolation Housing Space

-#### Number of isolation and quarnatine rooms available
+#### Number of isolation and quarantine rooms available

 | Date | Count |
 |-|-|